MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-blob-storage-overview.md

 ## Support in Dataflow Gen2

-For information on how to connect to Azure Blob Storage in Dataflow Gen2, go to [Set up your connection in Dataflow Gen2](connector-azure-blob-storage.md#set-up-your-connection-in-dataflow-gen2).
+To learn about how to connect to Azure Blob Storage in Dataflow Gen2, go to [Set up your connection in Dataflow Gen2](connector-azure-blob-storage.md#set-up-your-connection-in-dataflow-gen2).

 ## Support in data pipelines